COURSE PRICE: $20.00

 False imprisonment is confining people against their will by physical or verbal means.
 Some examples of false imprisonment are:

 Defamation of character is communication that is untrue and injures the good name or reputation of another or in any way brings that person into disrepute.
 This includes clients as well as other healthcare professionals.
 When the communication is oral, it is called slander; when it is written, it is called libel.
-Prudent healthcare professionals: (1) record only objective data about clients, such as data relate to treatment plans, and (2) follow agency policies and approved channels when the conduct of a colleague endangers client safety.
+Prudent healthcare professionals: 1) record only objective data about clients, such as data related to treatment plans and 2) follow agency policies and approved channels when the conduct of a colleague endangers client safety (Hamilton, 1996; Stanford & Connor, 2012).

-Not only had Sandra violated a principle of the physical therapist Code of Ethics by disclosing confidential information, if the matter were to become known to her client, a legal suit of slander could be charged against Sandra.
+Not only had Riley violated a principle of the Code of Ethics by disclosing confidential information, if the matter were to become known to her client, a legal suit of slander could be realistically be brought against Riley.
+Even though it may be tempting to discuss clinical aspects of client care with friends who are also healthcare professionals, the Code of Ethics expressly prohibits sharing of confidential patient information with unauthorized individuals.

-Because today’s healthcare consumers are more involved in their personal care, more likely to question the quality of medical care, and more apt to take legal action against providers, physical therapists must guard against such action.
-Here are some suggested actions to prevent malpractice claims:
+Because today’s healthcare consumers are more likely to take an active role in their care, more likely to question the quality of healthcare services, and more apt to take legal action against providers, physical therapists must take precautions to minimize the risk of malpractice claims being brought against them.
+Below are some suggested actions that may help prevent malpractice claims.
+(This information is in no way intended to be a substitute for professional legal advice.)

 Professional liability insurance shifts the cost of a suit and its settlement from a person to an insurance company.
 Such insurance covers acts committed by an individual when he or she is functioning in a professional capacity.

-Employer policies cover physical therapists only while they are on the job working for that employer within the scope of the employer’s job description.
+Employer policies cover healthcare professionals only while they are on the job working for that employer within the scope of the employer’s job description.
 Individual policies give named holders more power to control decisions than if they are insured only under the policy of the employer.
+Physical therapists in independent practice need to know if an insurance policy covers them as independent practitioners or if they are only covered when they are employed by a healthcare agency.

 Many policies exclude coverage of criminal acts, such as intentional torts (assault, battery, false imprisonment, etc.) and disciplinary actions brought by licensing boards against physical therapists and physical therapist assistants.